gbovolenta/comet/README.md

 # COMET

-Pressure **CO**ntroller using the **MET**ropolis algorithm (COMET).
+COMET (Pressure **CO**ntroller using the **MET**ropolis algorithm) performs grand-canonical Monte Carlo (GCMC) pressure control for gas–surface simulations.
+It inserts and deletes molecules in a designated gas-phase region using Metropolis moves at prescribed chemical potentials, enabling control of the partial pressure of one or more gas species.

-COMET performs grand-canonical Monte Carlo (GCMC) pressure control of the gas reservoir above a slab: molecules are inserted into and deleted from the gas region until each species reaches the integer molecule count corresponding to its target partial pressure.
-It is built for hybrid GCMC/MD workflows, where pressure-control steps alternate with MD of the full slab+gas system.
+COMET is intended as the GCMC component of hybrid GCMC/MD workflows: molecular dynamics is performed by an external engine, while COMET periodically updates the gas reservoir.
+By restricting GCMC moves to a control region separated from the reactive surface by a buffer, pressure can be maintained without directly perturbing interfacial chemistry.

 COMET was used to generate the results of: